 Kesselman has been the resident soprano of the Pittsburgh New Music Ensemble for 12 seasons, and Haven, Kesselman’s trio with Kimberly Cole Luevano, clarinet and Midori Koga, piano (www.haventrio.com) actively commissions and tours throughout North America.
-They recently released two albums on the Fleur de Son Classics label entitled Bright Angel and Atonement.
-HAVEN was the recipient of a 2021 Barlow Endowment for Music Composition award with composer David Biedenbender and a 2021 Chamber Music America Classical Commissioning Grant with composer Jon Magnussen.
+Haven is the recipient of a 2021 Barlow Endowment for Music Composition award with composer David Biedenbender and a 2021 Chamber Music America Classical Commissioning Grant with composer Ivette Herryman Rodriguez.

-Kesselman holds degrees in voice performance from Rice University and Michigan State University.
-She is represented by Trudy Chan at Black Tea Music (www.blackteamusic.com) She currently lives in Winston Salem, NC with her husband, conductor Christopher James Lees, and son Rowan.
+Kesselman holds degrees in voice performance and music education from Rice University and Michigan State University.
+She is represented by Trudy Chan at Black Tea Music and lives in Charlotte, NC with her fiancé Kevin and son Rowan.
 More information can be found at: www.lindsaykesselman.com